Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 A good fit ensures the receiver wires and domes deliver sound effectively.
 Whether you’re going for a jog or just going to dinner, a proper fit also ensures they are comfortable and stay in place.

-If your hearing aids don't fit well, try our tips below to ensure a comfortable and effective fit.
+Try our tips below to ensure a comfortable and effective fit.
 Below are some tips to find your comfortable fit:

 Putting them on properly: